jingqi-liu06/InfinityStar/README.md

 - 🏆 **Leading Performance & Speed**: Through extensive experiments, InfinityStar scores **83.74** on VBench, outperforming all autoregressive models by large margins, even surpassing diffusion competitors like HunyuanVideo, approximately **10x** faster than leading diffusion-based methods.

-- 📖 **Pioneering High-Resolution Discrete Generation**: To our knowledge, InfinityStar is the first discrete autoregressive video generator capable of producing industrial-level 720p videos, setting a new standard for quality in its class.
+- 📖 **Pioneering High-Resolution Autoregressive Generation**: To our knowledge, InfinityStar is the first discrete autoregressive video generator capable of producing industrial-level 720p videos, setting a new standard for quality in its class.

 ### 🔥 Unified modeling for image, video generation and long-duration video synthesis 📈: